citelao/sensible/_sidequests/2-internet.md

 If you have a Wi-Fi network at home, the device that generates the signal is your router.
 </aside>

-This router is connected to an internet service provider---an ISP.
+This router is connected to an Internet service provider---an ISP.
 This really means that *your* router is connected to a larger router, which is connected to an even larger router---on and on until every smaller network connects to every other network:

 An "internetwork," if you will.